-European Wilderness Quality standard provided a solid basis
+European Wilderness Quality standard could provide a solid basis

 The German government implemented four main steps to work towards the 2% Wilderness and 5% unused forest goals.
 These steps emphasise especially on legal, scientific, administrative and communication work.
 The European Wilderness Society strongly contributed under the guidance of the Bundesamt für Naturschutz Germany together with Europarc Germany, WWF Austria, WWF Germany, NABU, ZGF, and many others in the development of the German Wilderness definition and criteria.
-During the ‘Wildnis im Dialog’ workshops in 2014 and 2015, the European Wilderness Quality Standard and Audit System provided a solid basis for the German-specific criteria.
-This was a major step to helping identify potential areas of Wilderness in Germany.
+During the ‘Wildnis im Dialog’ workshops in 2014 and 2015, we presented the European Wilderness Quality Standard and Audit System as a starting point and solid basis for the German-specific criteria.

 The website Wildnis in Deutschland further supports the communication work and is full of information, media and publications for the public about the importance of Wilderness.
 As part of their communication campaign, Germany published 11 positions to explain reasons why Wilderness in Germany and Europe is so important.